-What’s Happening with Social Media in 2016?
-It’s sometimes hard to keep up with eCommerce trends but here are the best social media tools for 2016!
+What’s Happening with Social Media?
+It’s sometimes hard to keep up with eCommerce trends but here are the best social media tools for this new year!

-The year 2015 is coming to a close!
-While social media marketing has kept professional marketers lightly busy throughout the last year, 2016 may prove to be more challenging.
-There are many outdated social media tactics that will no longer be effective in this coming year.
+The year is coming to a close!
+While social media marketing has kept professional marketers lightly busy throughout the last year, the new year may prove to be more challenging.
+There are many outdated social media tools and tactics that will no longer be effective in this coming year.

-Social media experts are forecasting that the we will witness a number of strategic changes in social media marketing efforts.
-Whether you’re the owner of an online business or someone who manages social media marketing for a company, it’s crucial for you to know what’s happening with social media in 2016.
+Social media experts are forecasting that we will witness a number of strategic changes in social media marketing efforts.
+Whether you’re the owner of an online business or someone who manages social media marketing for a company, it’s crucial for you to know what’s happening with social media.
 Social media can help skyrocket your success but is also a huge time burner, if not done properly.
-If you aren’t aware of the latest trends and advanced tactics, pulling your social media strategies together can be more stressful and time consuming than it has to be.
+If you aren’t aware of the latest trends and advanced tactics, pulling your social media strategies together can be more stressful and time-consuming it has to be.

 So are you ready to take some notes?
-Given below are the emerging trends and tactics that you should be ready to embrace in 2016.
+Given below are the emerging trends and tactics in social media tools that you should be ready to embrace in 2016.
 With these methods in place, you can make an impact with your social media marketing efforts and connect with your audiences effectively.

 Social eCommerce has been trying to break through for a while and finally, started to put its timid foot in the water last year.
 Towards the end of the year, it began to enjoy a wider spread and gained ground, in terms of racking up sales with social commerce.
 Online retailers began to witness substantial growth in sales by using eCommerce features like Facebook ad offerings (‘Canvas’ and a new shopping section), the Twitter Buy button and Pinterest Buyable pins.